 This large man-made lake is truly more attractive in the present day and the variety of wildlife it is home to is increasing.
-Following sweeping council budget cuts, volunteers now support the park to ensure the next generation can inherit the wonders of Leazes Park.
+Following sweeping council budget cuts, Urban Green Newcastle now manage the park to ensure the next generation can inherit the wonders of Leazes Park.

 Visitors are recommended to also visit the nearby Exhibition Park and Jesmond Dene.
 Only a short drive over the river as you travel into the Durham Bird Club recording area, there is another Victorian park, which is as elegant and as beautiful as Leazes Park.
 This is known as Saltwell Park.